Zaporozhian Cossacks: Organization

 The Zaporozhian Host, while being closely associated with the Cossack Hetmanate, had its own administration and orders.
 For military operations, cossacks of the host organized into Kish.
-Kish is an old term for a reinforced camp that was used in 11th-16th centuries and later adopted by cossacks.
+Kish is an old term for a reinforced camp that was used in the 11th–16th centuries and later adopted by cossacks.
 Kish was the central body of government in Sich under jurisdiction of which were administrative, military, financial, legal, and other affairs.
 Kish was elected on annual bases at the Sich Rada (Black Rada).
-Black Rada was a council of all cossacks.
-Kish election were taken place either on January 1, October 1 (Intercession of the Theotokos holiday - Pokrova), or on the 2nd-3rd day of Easter.
+Black Rada was a council of all Cossacks.
+Kish elections were taken place either on 1 January, 1 October (Intercession of the Theotokos holiday – Pokrova), or on the 2nd–3rd day of Easter.

 There was a cossack military court, which severely punished violence and stealing among compatriots, bringing women to the Sich, consumption of alcohol in periods of conflict, etc. There were also churches and schools, providing religious services and basic education.
 Principally, the Eastern Orthodox Church was preferred and was a part of the national identity.

 In times of peace, Cossacks were engaged in their occupations, living with their families, studying strategy, languages and educating recruits.
 As opposed to other armies, Cossacks were free to choose their preferred weapon.
 Wealthy Cossacks preferred to wear heavy armour, while infantrymen preferred to wear simple clothes, although they also occasionally wore mail.

 At that time, the Cossacks were one of the finest military organizations in Europe, and were employed by Russian, Polish, and French empires.